vinodhram/Coursera-Getting-and-cleaning-data/CodeBook.md

 Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject.